jdperez/source-files/README.md

-This repository contains my global source files such as .bashrc and .vimrc
+This repository contains my global rc files such as .bashrc and .vimrc